Holy Family Catholic Church (Srinagar)

 Holy Family Catholic Church is a Roman Catholic church located at Maulana Azad Road, Srinagar, Jammu and Kashmir, India.
 It was established in 1896 by Msgr.
 Winkley MHM.
 Before the Curia moved to Jammu on 23 December 1986, the parish served as a cathedral when the Curia was in Srinagar.
-Holy Family Catholic Church and All Saints Protestant Church are the two main churches for the minority Christian community in the city.
+Holy Family Catholic Church, All Saints Church (Protestant) and St. Luke's Church (Protestant) are the three main churches for the minority Christian community in the city.